Mood Disorders?

 50% of those suffering with depression will also experience symptoms of anxiety if not an anxiety disorder.

 56% of people with bipolar disorder also have a drug or alcohol problem.
 59% of eating disorder patients also have Bipolar Disorder Type II.
-NOTE: 80-90% of drug users DO NOT meet the DSM criteria for addiction according to research by neuroscientist and professor at Columbia University, Dr. Carl Hart; only 10% of the general population and 20% of those with a mental illness meet DSM criteria for addiction i.e. 90% of the general population does not, 80% of the mentally do not – this flies in the face of societal views of drug users and the mentally ill – stick to the facts, not the stigma!
+NOTE: 80-90% of drug users DO NOT meet the DSM criteria for addiction according to research by neuroscientist and professor at Columbia University, Dr. Carl Hart; only 10% of the general population and 20% of those with a mental illness meet DSM criteria for addiction i.e. 90% of the general population does not and 80% of the mentally do not – this flies in the face of societal views of drug users and the mentally ill – stick to the facts, not the stigma!

 ANXIETY: